limeroblox/haxel.lua/README.md

 # haxel.lua

 A versatile Luau script offering multi-game support, built with **WindUI** for a sleek and responsive interface.
-It includes customizable features, configuration options, and automatic localization to support users across different languages.
+It includes customizable features, configuration options.

 ## Features
 - 🎮 Multi-game compatibility
 - 🛠️ Extensive configuration and customization
-- 🌐 Auto localization for multilingual support
 - 🖥️ WindUI-powered interface

 ## Coming Soon